 If you need to get four tall adults and slip a kid into the middle of the back seats, you won't be disappointed or frustrated.
-The rear seats are standard fare and perfectly comfortable, while the Si-specific front sport seats feel baseball-glove-like in comfort and support.
+The rear seats are perfectly comfortable, while the Si-specific front sport seats feel baseball-glove-like in comfort and support.
 It's roomier than previous generations, but that's not the only improvement if you don't mind small cars getting bigger.
 The driving position is excellent, and the manual adjustment is easy enough to work, but the highlight is the wider-set windscreen pillars that give a broader view of the road.
 Honda is mastering making pillars thinner, and that means the view out of the front is almost as good as the greenhouses from the 1980s again.
 Overall, the Honda Civic Si 4-door sedan is practical and comfortable.

 |Honda Civic Si Sedan Trims||Si Sedan|

 |Shoulder Room Rear||56 in.|